 - Keep your family in control

 Plan ahead.
-The process of moving your loved one into a nursing home can be daunting if done frantically or last-minute.
+The process of moving your loved one into a nursing home can be daunting if done frantically or last minute.
 This transition is life-changing and can be overwhelming at almost every step.
-Plan thoroughly with your elderly loved one to ensure they are involved in the process and feel comfortable throughout the journey.
+Plan thoroughly with your elderly loved ones to ensure they are involved in the process and feel comfortable throughout the journey.
 In certain situations, Medicaid may be available to help pay for long-term care.
 Consult with an attorney early to get a head start on the planning process, and to find out early what your options may be.

 Assess the situation.
 It’s vital to have a thorough and honest assessment of your loved one’s current financial and medical situation.
 Some common signs- your elderly parent is unable to maintain proper hygiene, or they struggle to remember to take medication on time, a dangerous consequence of declining health.
 Emotional ties to home can be impossible to surmount.
 But if staying home poses a risk that could put your elderly parent at danger, moving into a nursing home is likely the best decision.

 In regards to your elderly parent’s financial situation, it’s best to turn to qualified legal counsel.
 An elder law attorney will discuss your income and savings and deliver honest advice about reasonable next steps.
-Nursing homes can be incredibly expensive, and Utah estate planning lawyers can provide a range of options for overcoming this obstacle.
+Nursing homes can be incredibly expensive, and estate planning lawyers can provide a range of options for overcoming this obstacle.

 Amicus Law Firm Can Help Ease the Burden of High Costs for Long-Term Care